 - al-Mughni fi al-Adweya al-Mufrada المغني في الأدوية المفردة.
 (The Ultimate in Materia Medica)

 - al-Jami' li Mufradat al Adweya wa al-Aghtheya الجامع لمفردات الأدوية و الأغذية (The Complete [book] in Simple Medicaments and Nutritious items).
 This is an alphabetical guide for 1,400 simple pharmaceutical items from his own observations, as well as 260 sources that he quotes from Galen to Dioscorides of old, to al-Ghafiqi an his teacher Ibn al-Rumeyya.
 About 300 of those were new to science.
-Check a detailed description of the book in Arabic, and this manuscript page from it.
+Check a detailed description of the book in Arabic.
 More discussion of the book in this article.

 He also wrote other works: